nitingulwani/Nitin-Gulwani/README.md

 Hey there,
 This is Nitin Gulwani, an undergraduate student persuing Btech from VIT BHOPAL.
 LinkedIn- https://www.linkedin.com/in/nitin-gulwani-b2026b203/
-Trying a learn a bit of everything.
+Trying to learn a bit of everything.